mortar-works/mortar-website/src/site/use-cases/tenancy-sustainment-tool-for-the-mayor-of-london.md

       </tr>
       <tr>
         <td>Case management</td>
-        <td>Provides the user with an environment for navigating through multi-stage resources and undertaking assessments</td>
+        <td>A suite of tools for creating cases, monitoring user progress through resources and assessments, and applying actions based on risk and prioritisation.</td>
       </tr>
       <tr>
         <td>Risk monitoring</td>
-        <td>Provides the administrator with a dataset on case progress and an analysis of case risk</td>
+        <td>Provides the administrator with a real-time dataset on case progress and an analysis of case risk</td>
       </tr>
       <tr>
         <td>Prioritisation and recommendation</td>